Iowa (5-0, 1-0) defeated #18/19 Wisconsin

 Iowa’s 6-6 record in 2007 included a 4-4 mark in Big Ten play.
 Iowa climbed as high as 12th in the 2006 polls while winning five of its first six games.
 Injuries and inopportune mistakes played a role as the Hawkeyes struggled for consistency during the second half of the season.
 Still, a 24-21 loss to 15th-ranked Wisconsin and a two-point loss to 16th-ranked Texas in the Alamo Bowl showed Iowa’s toughness.

 Iowa put the topping on the 2003 and 2004 seasons by beating favored SEC teams in New Year’s Day bowl games.
 The Hawkeyes ended the 2002, 2003 and 2004 seasons with an eighth place ranking in the final polls.
-On a national scale, Iowa’s record over that three year span ranked eighth best in the nation.
+On a national scale, Iowa’s record over that three-year span ranked eighth best in the nation.

 Iowa’s 2002 team was probably the most decorated in school history.
 Ferentz was named 2002 Associated Press and The Walter Camp Football Foundation’s Coach of the Year in college football.
 He was also named Big Ten Coach of the Year in a season that saw his team climb as high as third in the national rankings.

 Ferentz led the 2002 Hawkeyes to their first Big Ten title since 1990 and the most wins (11) in school history.
 Iowa posted impressive road wins at Penn State and Michigan on its way to the school’s first undefeated Big Ten campaign since 1922.
 The win over Michigan was the most convincing by a Wolverine opponent, in Ann Arbor, since 1967.
-The Hawkeyes also played in the BCS’s FedEx Orange Bowl for the first time, having their nine-game winning streak snapped by Southern California.
+Iowa also played in the BCS’s FedEx Orange Bowl for the first time, having a nine-game winning streak snapped by Southern California.

-Ferentz was named Iowa’s 25th head football coach on December 2, 1998.
+Ferentz was named Iowa’s 25th head football coach on Dec.
+2, 1998.
 He replaced Fry, who retired after 20 seasons with the Hawkeyes.
-At Iowa, Ferentz has an overall record of 96-66, including a 92-47 mark over the last 11 seasons.
-He has posted a 57-47 record in Big Ten play.
-His career record is 108-87 in 16 years as a collegiate head coach.
+At Iowa, Ferentz has an overall record of 115-85, including a 111-66 mark over the last 14 seasons.
+He has posted a 68-60 record in Big Ten play.
+His career record is 127-106 in 19 years as a collegiate head coach.
 Ferentz is one of just seven Big Ten coaches ever to guide a team to 10 wins or more in three straight seasons.

 In 2005, Iowa tied Southern Cal and Virginia Tech with the best football student-athlete graduation rate (58%) among all Division I teams earning a bowl invitation.
 Among the teams which participated in bowl games following the 2002, 2003 and 2004 seasons, only Iowa and Southern Cal ranked in the top five in graduation rates in each of the three seasons.

 Along with Ferentz earning conference and national Coach of the Year recognition, members of his staff have also been well recognized.
-Norm Parker, Iowa’s defensive coordinator the last 13 seasons, was named 2011 Assistant Coach of the Year by the Football Coaches Association of America.
-He was also a finalist for the 2004 and 2005 Frank Broyles Award, which also recognizes the top Division I assistant coach in the nation.
+The late Norm Parker, Iowa’s defensive coordinator for 13 seasons, was named 2011 Assistant Coach of the Year by the Football Coaches Association of America.
+Parker was also a finalist for the 2004 and 2005 Frank Broyles Award, which also recognizes the top Division I assistant coach in the nation.
 Parker retired following the 2011 season.
-Lester Erb, who has coached running backs, wide receivers and special teams at Iowa, was named by Rivals.com as one of the top 25 recruiters in both 2011 and 2005.
-Ron Aiken, Iowa's defensive line coach through the 2006 season, was the American Football Coaches Association Division I Assistant Coach of the Year in 2002.
-Aiken is now on the coaching staff of the NFL's Arizona Cardinals.
+Phil Parker, who is in his 17th year on the staff and his fourth year as defensive coordinator, was named by Rivals.com in March, 2011, as a first team member of its College Football Coach Dream Team.

-Additional selections in the 2011 draft included DL Christian Ballard (Minnesota) in the fourth round.
-Fifth round selections included QB Ricky Stanzi (Kansas City), OL Julian Vandervelde (Philadelphia) and DL Karl Klug (Tennessee).
-DB Tyler Sash was selected by the New York Giants in the sixth round.
+Additional selections in the 2011 draft included DL Christian Ballard (Minnesota), QB Ricky Stanzi (Kansas City), OL Julian Vandervelde (Philadelphia), DL Karl Klug (Tennessee) and DB Tyler Sash (New York Giants).

-RB Shonn Greene (New York Jets) and DB Bradley Fletcher (St. Louis Rams) were the first two players selected, respectively, in the third round of the 2009 NFL draft.
+RB Shonn Greene (New York Jets) and DB Bradley Fletcher (St. Louis Rams) were the first two players selected, respectively, in the third round of the 2009 NFL Draft.
 OL Seth Olsen (Denver) was a fourth round selection and TE Brandon Myers (Oakland) was selected in the sixth round.

-In the 2008 NFL draft, DB Charles Godfrey was a third round selection of the Carolina Panthers, while DE Ken Iwebema was a fourth round selection (Arizona) and LB Mike Humpal was selected in the sixth round (Pittsburgh).
+In the 2008 NFL Draft, DB Charles Godfrey was a third round selection of the Carolina Panthers, while DE Ken Iwebema was a fourth round selection (Arizona) and LB Mike Humpal was selected in the sixth round (Pittsburgh).

 LB Chad Greenway was a first round pick in the 2006 draft, with fellow linebacker Abdul Hodge being selected in the third round.
 In the 2007 draft, OL Marshal Yanda (third round, Baltimore), TE Scott Chandler (fourth, San Diego) and OL Mike Elgin (seventh, New England) were selected.

-Overall, 39 players have been drafted in the past 13 years and 58 former Hawkeyes have been drafted under Ferentz.
-That includes seven first round selections and nine players being selected among the top 50 picks.
-In addition, nine signed free agent contracts immediately following the 2004 draft, six signed prior to the 2011 season, five signed NFL free agent contracts the day after the 2003 and 2007 drafts, three in 2005 and 2008 and four following the 2006 and 2009 drafts.
+Overall, 52 players have been drafted in the past 13 years and 58 former Hawkeyes have been drafted under Ferentz.
+That includes seven first round selections and 11 players being selected among the top 50 picks.
+In addition, nine Hawkeyes signed free agent contracts immediately following the 2004 draft.
+Six signed following the collective bargaining agreement prior to the 2011 season and six signed following the 2012 draft.
+Five players signed NFL free agent contracts the day after the 2003 and 2007 drafts, three in 2005 and 2008 and four following the 2006 and 2009 drafts.